Prag8855/aab/content/guides/blue-card.md

 Usually, you can't work before you get your Blue Card.[^35] It can take time.
 You might wait a few months with no income.
 It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-home-country).

 An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can help you apply for a Blue Card.
 They take care of everything.
 It's much easier for you.
-It costs 500 to 2,000€.[^42]
+It costs 500 to 2,000€.[^42] Your employer might hire someone to help you.

 ### 1. Come to Germany